3a1b2c3/seeingSpace/README.md

 ##### Novel (virtual) 2D view synthesis
 Unfortunately, it is not feasible in practice to physically measure a densely sampled plenoptic function.
 As an alternative, Novel View Synthesis aims to approximate such a dense light field from only sparse observations, such as a small set of images captured from diverse viewpoints.
 Multiple methods for novel view synthesis exists.
-One approach aims to explicitly reconstruct the surface geometry and the appearance on the surface from the observed sparse views, other approaches adopt volume-based representations to directly model the appearance of the entire space and use volumetric rendering techniques to generate images.
+One approach aims to explicitly reconstruct the surface geometry and the appearance on the surface from the observed sparse views, other approaches adopt volume-based representations to directly model the appearance of the entire space and use volumetric rendering techniques to generate images for 2D displays.
 The raw samples of a light field are saved as disks. resolution large amounts of data

 <img src="https://user-images.githubusercontent.com/74843139/134803822-801b99d7-5bd7-4ab3-8f12-0eba63eedcd5.png" width=300>